Pelvic Floor Health After 50: Menopause & Bladder Control

 Strength Training and the Pelvic Floor

+…is protective.
 Strong women are not destined for prolapse.
-Unmanaged pressure is the problem not strength.
+Unmanaged pressure is the problem, not strength.

 Tools That May Help